andreeaCringasu2004/Proiect_WEB/artpulse-frontend/README.md

-# Creating frontend using React
+# Creating frontend using mockup data with React

 ## Available Scripts